Shockwave4546/FRC-2015/README.md

 	Check CAN bus order:
 		RIO-PCM-PDP is the proper order

+-Solenoid refuses to actuate; simply "pops" when energized
+	Check that the Electric Connection Plate (the thing the power plugs in to) is the proper voltage

 OMG NOLAN ISNT HERE WHAT DO I DO

 -Connect to the robot